SludgeVohaul/audiotools/README_flac2m4a.md

 The FLAC files should be tagged.
 Untagged files may lead to undesired results when creating playlists.

-Creating playlists with `-p` or `-q` might fail as the title tags might contain characters which cannot be used in filenames.
+Creating playlists with `-p` or `-q` might fail as the values in the `TITLE` and `ARTIST` tags might contain characters which cannot be used in filenames, e.g. with `-p` this would fail: `ARTIST=Some Artist / Other Artist` As a convenience a user configurable function is provided, where (invalid) characters can be mapped to others or deleted.

 You should update the configuration options in the script to meet your environment.